 Campout Agenda

-On Day 1, we will meet somewhere between Portland and our final destination (such as Welches or Hood River), caravan to the survey locations, and split up into group to survey.
+Day 1: We will meet somewhere between Portland and our final destination (such as Welches or Hood River), caravan to the survey locations, and split up into group to survey.
 We will meet up at the end of the day and head back to camp.
 At camp we will debrief the day, share our experiences, and make our separate meals.
 More information on the campsites and survey locations will be provided to those who sign up for each weekend.